 I utilize a patient-centered approach that focuses on what patients hope to get out of their neuropsychological evaluations.
 I provide tailored treatment recommendations that emphasize independent functioning.

-Working at The Ohio State University Wexner Medical Center allows me to work as part of a team with other treatment providers to accurately diagnose patients and form effective treatment plans.
+Working at The Ohio State University Wexner Medical Center as the Director of Neuropsychology Services allows me to work as part of a team with other treatment providers to accurately diagnose patients and form effective treatment plans.

 When I’m not working, I enjoy spending time outdoors.